quii/learn-go-with-tests/arrays-and-slices.md

 Slices can be sliced!
 The syntax is `slice[low:high]` If you omit the value on one of the sides of the `:` it captures everything to the side of it.
-In our case we are saying take from 1 to the end with `numbers[1:]`.
-You might want to invest some time writing other tests around slices and experimenting with the slice operator so you can be familiar with it.
+In our case, we are saying take from 1 to the end with `numbers[1:]`.
+You might want to invest some time in writing other tests around slices and experimenting with the slice operator so you can be familiar with it.

 ## Refactor